tu10ng/tu10ng/README.md

 - i use `tilda` as terminal
 - i use `fish` and `bash`, i write scritps in `dash`
 - i use `magit` for git
-- i dont like `round corners`, i wish everything in square shape
+- i dont like `round corners`, wish everything in square shape
 - i dont use unicode emoji
-- i prefer `green on gray` theme
+- i prefer `green on gray` theme, (:foreground "green" :background "#252525)
 - my favorite food is `noodles` and `egg fried rice`
 - i prefer to learn how different people learns(
 - i like balance or realism games, like `cdda`, `slay the spire`, `eurotruck simulator`, `war thunder`